-The coronavirus (COVID-19) outbreak has resulted in extensive health and economic turmoil for millions of Americans, including older homeowners and others.
+The COVID-19 pandemic resulted in extensive health and economic turmoil for millions of Americans, including older homeowners and others.
 If you have an FHA-insured reverse mortgage and are facing foreclosure, federal protections and policies can provide temporary relief, allowing you to stay in place.

 In a regular mortgage, the borrower gets a lump sum of money from a lender and makes monthly payments towards paying the debt back, plus interest.
 In a reverse mortgage, the borrower receives periodic payments or gets a line of credit upon which the borrower makes draws (or a combination of these options).

 With a HECM, the lender can accelerate the loan (call it due) when one of the following events happens.

 If the lender calls the loan due, the borrower or the borrower's heirs must repay the loan in full (or pay 95% of the current appraised value of the property, whichever is less), give the property to the lender in a deed in lieu of foreclosure, or sell the property for the full amount owed on the loan (or an amount that's at least 95% of the current appraised value of the property, whichever is less).
-Otherwise, the lender will foreclose.

-In some circumstances, the lender has to get HUD's permission to accelerate a reverse mortgage loan, like when the borrower permanently moves out, moves out for longer than 12 consecutive months because of physical or mental illness, or doesn't comply with the requirements of the mortgage.
+In some circumstances, the lender has to get HUD's permission to accelerate a reverse-mortgage loan, like when the borrower permanently moves out, moves out for longer than 12 consecutive months because of physical or mental illness, or doesn't comply with the requirements of the mortgage.
 Other times, like upon the borrower's death or if the borrower sells or transfers the property, the loan becomes automatically due and payable.

-Mortgagee Letter 2020-06, official loan servicing guidance from HUD, instructs lenders to, upon a borrower's request, delay submitting a request to HUD to call a loan due and payable for up to six months.
-An additional extension of up to six months is available with HUD approval.
+Mortgagee Letter 2020-06, official loan servicing guidance from HUD, instructs lenders to, upon a borrower's request, delay submitting a request to HUD to call a loan due and payable for up to six months, thus postponing a foreclosure for this time.

 For loans that have become automatically due and payable, entered into a deferral period, or became due and payable with HUD approval, the lender must, upon the borrower's request, also delay foreclosure for up to six months.

-Keep in mind that official HECM guidance and options during and following the coronavirus pandemic might change.
+Keep in mind that official HECM guidance and options during and following the COVID-19 pandemic might change.
 If your reverse mortgage is in default and you need help avoiding a foreclosure, consider talking to a foreclosure attorney to get the latest information.